 It had only been a couple of weeks since I first met her.
 I was working as a disk jockey and I got invited to a party thrown by one of the major record companies.
 To appreciate this story, you have to understand that I was a clean-cut kid who grew up in a idyllic environment.
 Boy Scout... student body president in the 6th grade... that kind of thing.
 While it's true that I grew up in the 60's and 70's...
 I was as far from the "let's smoke pot and protest the Vietnam war" thing as a guy could be.
 In fact, I had absolutely zero experience with marijuana... until the infamous record company party for all the local disk jockeys!

 So, when Kellyn and I went to that record company party... and they offered me a brownie... it simply never occurred to me that the brownie had anything funny in it!
-Really, I had no clue!
+Really, I was just a naive kid who had no clue about that kind of thing!

 I had really never been a very big fan of brownies up until that point... but WOW, that was a great tasting brownie!
 Better than the ones mom used to make, that's for sure.
 So, I had a second one.
 And I think I might have even had a third...
 I don't exactly remember, because at that point I started to feel kind of odd.
 I didn't exactly know what was happening to me, because I had never been STONED before!
 All I knew is that I was feeling kind of sick, and I needed to get out of there.
 And I was in no condition to drive us home, so Kellyn was going to have to drive.
 Which was fine, except for one little problem!
 We had driven there in my Volkswagen Beetle, and Kellyn didn't know how to drive a stick shift car.
 Well, she was about to learn!